Technical Report: "Total Solution for Metabolomic Analysis of Endogenous Metabolites Using Exact Mass Database"

 Short-Chain Fatty Acids and Organic Acids Targeted for Analysis

 Of the short-chain fatty acids produced by intestinal bacteria, acetic acid, propionic acid, and butyric acid are well known, and it has been reported that there are some connections between them and lifestyle-related diseases such as obesity and diabetes.
 Generally speaking, short-chain fatty acids are highly volatile and highly hydrophilic.
-This makes it dificult to perform LCMS analysis using a conventional reverse phase system.
+This makes it difficult to perform LCMS analysis using a conventional reverse phase system.
 For that reason, this method package targets short-chain fatty acids (C2 to C5) that have been derivatized using 3-nitrophenylhydrazine (3-NPH).
-Through making settings for MRM transitions, it can be used for the simultaneous analysis (of 22 components), including organic acids related to the central metabolic pathways.
+After setting MRM transitions, it can be used for the simultaneous analysis (of 22 components), including organic acids related to the central metabolic pathways.

 MRM Transition Settings

 When making MRM transition settings, selectivity can be enhanced by specifying characteristic product ions for 3-nitrophenylhydrazine derivatives.
 Note that some organic acids have a carbonyl group derived from ketones, so 3-nitrophenylhydrazine derivatives that reacted with carboxylic acid and the carbonyl group are targeted for MRM transition.

 The entire protocol necessary for pretreatment, including the derivatization step using 3-nitrophenylhydrazine, is contained in the Instruction Manual for this method package.
 By following these procedures, an analyst should be able to perform the entire process, from derivatization to data acquisition and data analysis, immediately after the package is introduced.